-3. Move all the necessary files to desired location, and let the shortcuts remain as it is.
+3. Move all the necessary files to the desired location, and let the shortcuts remain as it is.
 After this, format the USB drive.
 Next, run the System File Checker scan to the Windows.
-Also run a complete scan using Windows Defender, or any anti-virus you’re running.
+Also, run a complete scan using Windows Defender, or any anti-virus you’re running.

 4. Copy your data files back.